-The Urban Conservancy is a New Orleans-based 501(c)(3) nonprofit organization catalyzing equitable policies and practices related to the urban built environment and the local economy through research, education, and advocacy.
+The Urban Conservancy is a New Orleans-based 501(c)(3) nonprofit organization leading and collaborating to strengthen our urban environment and local economy through equitable practices, policies and programs.

 The Urban Conservancy began as a plea for a serious discussion of the responsibilities of wise stewardship of New Orleans’ unique built environment.
 Our Core Values have guided those discussions ever since.